robertwahler/win32-autogui/README.markdown

 Setup the copy-merge driver.
 The "trick" is that the driver, keep_local_copy, is using the shell command "true" to return exit code 0.
-Basically, the files marked with the keep_local_copy merge type will always ignore upstream changes.
+Basically, the files marked with the keep_local_copy merge type will always ignore upstream changes if a merge conflict occurs.

     git config merge.keep_local_copy.name "always keep the local copy during merge" git config merge.keep_local_copy.driver "true"